dotnet-da/group_1/README.md

 These are the Steps you need to take to develop with this application:
 1. Clone repository
 2. Open project in Visual Studio 2022 and Build the solution or run "dotnet build solution.sln -c Release" in a shell
 3. Start WebAPI backend by going into the StreamKing.Web folder and running "dotnet run -c Release --no-build" (--no-build is recommended so this process does not block any dll files from being used in other builds).
-You will be asked to login to the API (Username: streamking, Password: 7dyAvoCqTkmVqKNu5c9eX3wg) and then login to the database (Username: dotnet, Password:{ask us for the password privately, this is our live database, so we do not want to give out the password in the ReadMe.md})
+You will be asked to login to the API (Username: streamking, Password: 7dyAvoCqTkmVqKNu5c9eX3wg) and then login to the database (Username: dotnet, Password:{ask us for the password privately, this is our live database, so we do not want to give out the password in the ReadMe.md}).
+The backend then is started on https://localhost:9595 and hosts the swagger files at [https://localhost:9595/swagger/index.html](https://localhost:9595/swagger/index.html).
 4. Start Frontend by executing the previously built exe File, which can be found at (StreamKing\bin\Release\net6.0-windows\streamking.exe).
+5. Admin account credentials are Username: admin, Password: admin9876
-5. Have fun!
+6. Have fun!

 <!-- DESCRIPTION -->
 ## Description